kevin-zhu-112/HL7-TO-JSON/README.md

-# HL7-TO-JSON
 # Release Notes HL7-to-JSON v1.0

 # NEW FEATURES
-# HL7 to JSON Converter:
+HL7 to JSON Converter:
 Now compatible with HL7 v2.3.1 and v2.3
 Converter works on an entire folder of HL7 files instead of on a single file Queries can be implemented on the database
-# UI:
+UI:
 Settings page implemented in the UI
 Print from the UI
 Export files from the UI

-# BUG FIXES
+BUG FIXES
 Reading data from MongoDB no longer causes the records table to crash the UI Fixed HL7 version dependency issues in the converter

-# KNOWN BUGS
+KNOWN BUGS
 UNKNOWN keys appear in JSON files for HL7 2.3.1 files Exported/printed files from the UI not formatted properly

-# Release Notes
-For other HL7 versions besides this and v2.5, go to https://mvnrepository.com/artifact/ca.uhn.hapi and copy and paste the maven dependency for that specific version to the maven dependencies file in Eclipse.
-Currently, our converter connects to a MongoDB instance at localhost:27027 to a database called CDC and a collection called HL7Repository.
-Modify the databaseConnect method in HL7Helper to point to the appropriate MongoDB instance.

 # Install Guide
 PREREQUISITES/DEPENDENCIES: